Go the extra mile

 Yep, it’s normal for Japanese to work 6.5 weeks a month.

-Be it in the office or hospitality for customer service Japanese will typically bend over backwards to ensure you have a pleasant experience.
+In the office or hospitality for customer service, Japanese will typically bend over backwards to ensure a pleasant experience.

 That’s one of the reasons why Japan is such a fantastic country.